otrv4/otrv4/otrv4.md

     Ed448 shared prekeys have type 0x0010
     // TODO: what is the type? does this need a type?

-    d (SECRET_SCALAR)
-      d is the Ed448 secret scalar generated as defined in RFC 8032.

     D (POINT)
       D is the Ed448 shared prekey generated the same way as the public key in RFC 8032.
 ```

-The public key and shared prekey is generated as follows (refer to
+The public key and shared prekey are generated as follows (refer to
 RFC 8032[\[17\]](#references), for more information on key generation):

 ```
 The symmetric key (SYM_KEY) is 57 bytes of cryptographically secure random data.
+The secret scalars 's' and 'd' are defined as SECRET_SCALAR.

 1. Hash the 57-byte symmetric key using SHAKE-256(SYM_KEY).
 Store the digest in a 114-bytes large buffer, denoted 'h'.
 Only the lower 57 bytes